 I’ll say from the outset that, if fitness is important to you, Jersey City is a very good choice.
 Running, walking or cycling along the waterfront is simply wonderful, and it is very scenic – as the view of New York City is breathtaking.
 Additionally, Jersey City has Citibike stations.

 The Hyatt House does not have a pool, but it has clean, nicely equipped and well maintained fitness center located on the second floor of the hotel.
 When I was there, it was not crowded; there were never more than 3 or 4 people there at any given time.

 Inside, there are cardio machines by Life Fitness.
 On one side of the room there are 5 treadmills, 3 elliptical machines, 2 recumbent bicycles, and one stationary bicycle.
 On the other, there are free weights, balls and one of those Life Fitness big home gyms.
 The room is clean – the machines are in good order.

 There are also two bathrooms inside the fitness room, as well as a water cooler, headphones and towels on iron metal shelves.

 Although not fancy, the fitness center gets the job done.
 The machines are in good order and there is plenty of room.
 The space is clean and well lit, and I like the wallaper.
 The door has glass so you can see into the hallway, so I felt safe even when I was in the room alone.

-First, I am not a fan of those multi-home gyms.
+First, I am not a fan of those massive items of equipment which are intended to incorporate multiple machines (often called multi-home gyms).
 There is plenty of extra space in the room, so it would be nice to see some individual weight circuit machines and perhaps a cardio rowing machine added to the fitness center.

 TRIPPING HAZARD (WHICH I LEARNED THE HARD WAY):